Xu-Shihao/financial_report_QA/README.md

 The automatic QA dataset generation code is QA_dataset_generation.ipynb, and the qa pairs are stored in the QA_dataset_v2.json (simple) and QA_dataset_v3.json (hard).

+## Experiment

+The experiment scripts are shown in the Jupyter notebooks.

 ## Contact
 xushihao6715@gmail.com